How Much Screen Time Is Too Much for Kids? (An Honest Guide for Parents)

 Calmer, story-based or educational content encourages thinking, imagination, and reflection.

-If your child watches something slow and meaningful for 20 minutes, that’s very different from 20 minutes of rapid cartoon chaos.
+If your child watches something slow and meaningful for 20 minutes, that’s very different from 20 minutes of rapid content.

 Quality matters more than just the clock.